ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 >**Note:** If a Java exception class is generated as a Ballerina binding object, it would follow the naming convention `JException` or `JError`.
 For instance, the binding object's name for `java.io.FileNotFoundException` would be as `JFileNotFoundException`.

 ## Packaging Java Libraries with Ballerina Programs
 This section assumes that you have already read [Structuring Ballerina Code](/learn/structuring-ballerina-code/).
-When you compile a Ballerina program with`ballerina build <root-module>`, the compiler creates an executable JAR file and when you compile a Ballerina module with`ballerina build -c <module>`, the compiler creates a BALO file.
+When you compile a Ballerina program with`ballerina build`, the compiler creates an executable JAR file and when you compile a Ballerina module with`ballerina build -c`, the compiler creates a BALO file.
 In both cases, the Ballerina compiler produces self-contained archives.
 There are situations in which you need to package JAR files with these archives.
 The most common example would be packing the corresponding JDBC driver.

 There are two kinds of Ballerina projects:
 1. Produces executable programs
-	* Contains one or more Ballerina modules and at least one of them has to be a root module.
+	* Contains a default root module and one or more Ballerina modules.
-	* A root module has a `main` method and/or one or more services.
+	* The default root module has a `main` method and/or one or more services.
-	* Build the project with `ballerina build <root-module>` or use `ballerina build -a` if there is more than one root module.
+	* Build the project with `ballerina build`.
-	* The best practice is to maintain a single root module in a Ballerina project.
 2. Produces Ballerina library modules
-	* Contains one or more Ballerina library modules.
+	* Contains one or more Ballerina library modules, with at least one exported module.
-	* Build the modules with `ballerina build -c <module>` or `ballerina build -c -a` to build all modules.
+	* Build the modules with `ballerina build -c`.
 	* Usually, the compiled library modules are pushed to Ballerina central.

 How you package JAR files with compiled archives is the same in both kinds of projects.
 Therefore, a sample Ballerina project, which produces an executable is used here.